cpsamtec/virtuin/README.md

 to login for private images, supply your Docker Hub username here.
 - VIRT_DOCKER_PASSWORD (optional) - Docker Hub password to match VIRT_DOCKER_USER

-You can specify additional environment variables that you would like to be passed to your Docker containers.
+You can specify additional environment variables that you would like to be available to your Docker containers.
 Make sure they are also specified in the **environment** key of your compose.